Db2-DTE-POC/wxddemo/docs/wxd-techzone.md

 sudo su -
 ```

-Now issue the following commandsto turn off the VNC service in the machine.
+Now issue the following commands to turn off the VNC service in the machine.
 ```
 systemctl stop vncserver@:1
 systemctl disable vncserver@:1